Nine Mile Creek Corridor - Moving Bloomington Forward

 In the summer, it is cool and shaded, and in the winter, it is protected from the cold north wind.
 In all seasons, it is a treasure with the creek winding and flowing through and nature on every side.

-• Share Landscape Artist on Facebook Share Landscape Artist on Twitter Share Landscape Artist on Linkedin Email Landscape Artist link
+Share Landscape Artist on Facebook Share Landscape Artist on Twitter Share Landscape Artist on Linkedin Email Landscape Artist link

 Landscape Artist

-by Bob Matheson, 6 months ago
+by Bob Matheson, almost 2 years ago

 I am an artist who has painted 9 Mile Creek for over 20 years and I never tire of its charm and beauty.
 I paint it year round and spend 4-6 hours on each painting. doing a few paintings a week I spend a lot of time here.
 I paint along the creek between Moir and 106th as I can no longer climb the steep hill beyond that although in my opinion that is where the " best " spots are.